AfonsoManata/GPTSolver/README.md

 # 🚀 GPTSolver – Your Smart Assistant! 🤖
-GPTSolver is a powerful tool that **extracts text from screenshots** and **uses ChatGPT api** to provide automatic answers! 📸➡️🧠 It monitors your screenshot folder, reads the text using **OCR (Tesseract.js)**, and sends the question to **ChatGPT**, automatically copying the answer to your clipboard! ✨
+GPTSolver is a powerful tool that **extracts text from screenshots** and **uses ChatGPT api** to provide automatic answers!

+It monitors your screenshot folder, reads the text using **Tesseract.js**, and sends the question to **ChatGPT**, automatically copying the answer to your clipboard! ✨

 ## 🛠️ Technologies Used